gabyx/Githooks/README.md

    - Various other prompts when the updater is launched: **non-fatal**.

-User prompts during `runner` execution are sometimes not desirable (server infastructure, docker container, etc...) and need to be disabled.
+User prompts during `runner` execution are sometimes not desirable (server infrastructure, docker container, etc...) and need to be disabled.
 Setting `git hooks config non-interactive-runner --enable --global` will:

 - Take default answers for all **non-fatal** prompts.
 No warnings are shown.